L3gomancer/PhasParticle/README.md

 Or use a 'proper' image editor.
 Here's an online one called [Pixlr](https://pixlr.com/web)\
 [Spriter's Resource](https://www.spriters-resource.com/) for sprite sheets from games\
 Phaser hosts [a ton of other assets](https://labs.phaser.io/assets/) themselves\
-Aaand if you want to download all of those instead of clicking each link, try the Chrome extension ['Image Downloader'](https://chrome.google.com/webstore/detail/image-downloader/cnpniohnfphhjihaiiggeabnkjhpaldj)
+Aaand if you want to download all of those instead of clicking each link, try the Chrome extension [Image Downloader](https://chrome.google.com/webstore/detail/image-downloader/cnpniohnfphhjihaiiggeabnkjhpaldj)

 For the particle demo (on Phaser's [site](http://phaser.io/tutorials/getting-started-phaser3/part5) and [GitHub](https://github.com/photonstorm/phaser)) it's pretty much a copy/paste of the code and the assets are hosted online.
 You are encouraged to fiddle to understand the features.